Corneal Collagen Cross-Linking for Keratoconus

 There are two types of corneal cross-linking procedures:

 - Epithelium-on cross-linking or transepithelial cross-linking.
-In this procedure, the doctor applies the eye drops onto the outer layer of the cornea, called the epithelium.
+In this procedure, the optometrist applies the eye drops onto the outer layer of the cornea, called the epithelium.

 We Provide Post-Op Care